yuvalpinter/gt-nlp-class/psets/ps2/text-answers.md

 ## List the title, author(s), and venue of the paper.

+Yuval Pinter, Roi Reichart, Idan Szpektor.
+Syntactic Parsing of Web Queries with Question Intent.
+NAACL 2016

 ## What is the task they are trying to solve?

+The general task in the paper is a joint objective of finding the segmentation points for Web queries, and individual dependency parsing for each segment.
+As the former can be viewed a sequence labeling task and is separately evaluated (using F1 measure), I will focus on that.

 ## What tagging methods do they use?
 HMM, CRF, max-margin markov network, something else?

+The authors use (as separate models):
+1. a NN language model whose token-wise scores are used for segmentation (using a threshold);
+2. a fully-supervised CRF on the supplied dataset;
+3. a distant-supervised CRF where training examples have been automatically extracted;
+4. implicit signals from a parse tree inferred for a question automatically derived from the input query.

+The labeling phases for models 1 and 4 are in essence rule-based.

 ## Which features do they use?

+For the CRFs, they use:
+* unigram form features for a window of 2 tokens before and after target;
+* bigram form features for a window of 1 token before and after target;
+* unigram and bigram POS features for a window of 2 tokens before and after target;
+* unigram form_POS features for a window of 1 token before and after target;
+* distance from beginning of query;
+* distance from end of query;
+* combination of distance features with form, POS, form_POS.

+For the NNLM (1), word features alone are used (and the resulting score for the word).

+The parser (4) is off-the-shelf and its output tree is used with post-processing rules such as "segment if two subtrees are disconnected below ROOT level".

 ## What methods and features are most effective?

+In the segmentation task, an ensemble model which takes the union of both CRFs' segmentation decisions gets the best result.
+The individual CRFs tie on the entire test set, whereas the distant-supervised CRF (3) wins on two sub-sets of automatically-detectable "difficult" queries.